dangada7/wise-data-media---maximum-sub-array-/README.md

 Web UI that lets the user create arrays dynamically, and find the maximum sub-array.

 ###Application
-I devided the application to three parts:
+I divided the application into three parts
 - **Web UI**
 - **Algorithm**
 - **Tests**